Homophily and wealth inequality shape mitigation behavior in coupled social-climate models: Methods and Model

 \subsection{Vegetation Model}

 Discussions of forest dieback models frequently are centered around discussion of the Amazon rainforest, a critical marker for climate health~\cite{ritchie2021overshooting}.
-We represent the vegetation coverage, $v$, as a proportion between 0 (barren, no coverage) and 1 (lush, full coverage), where $v$ is governed by the following equation:
+We represent the vegetation coverage, $v$, as a proportion between 0 (barren, no coverage) and 1 (lush, full coverage), where $v$ is governed by the following differential equation, \begin{LineLabel}{R1-3} with $t$ measured in years \end{LineLabel} :

 Here, $g$ is the growth rate, and $\gamma$ is the decay, or disturbance rate.
 As in \cite{ritchie2021overshooting}, $\gamma=0.2$.
 As growth of plants depends on how proliferated the plant already is, the growth rate $g$ is governed by the equation seen below: